 Poetry, like mathematics, is sewn together with patterns such as repetition, rhyme, meter, symmetry, alliteration, repetition of images or ideas etc. There is also an emphasis on economy as each symbol (mathematical or poetic) is getting across multiple meanings.

 As unusual as this idea may seem, it’s far from recent.
 Lewis Carroll’s poem was written in the 1800s.
-The Sator Square, found in the ruins of Pompeii and dating back to 79AD, combines the logic of mathematics and language so that four words can be read in any direction.
+The Sator Square, found in the ruins of Pompeii and dating back to 79AD, combines the logic of mathematics and language so that five words can be read in any direction.

 This kind of poetry is called equational poetry.